 When it's time to hire a UX designer, here are the must-do's.
-Brought to you by WANDR Studio, a top-rated product strategy and design firm, who has recruited and partnered with UX designers around the world.
+Brought to you by WANDR, a top-rated product strategy and design firm, who has recruited and partnered with UX designers around the world.

 A user experience (UX) designer can help your business deliver a better product.
 UX designers assist with the process of matching features to the needs of your users.